Chasing the traces of Mother Theresa in Tirana

-If you are in Tirana , here is a pilgrimage to know that part of her life:
+If you are in Tirana, here is a pilgrimage to know that part of her life:

-Mother Teresa pavilion at National Museum
+Mother Teresa Pavilion at the National Museum

 The house at Kavaja Street

 The house where the Mother of Saint Teresa (Drane), and her sister (Age) lived in late ‘30 is situated at Kavaja Street, close to the Catholic Church.
-The owner of this Family was Avni Zajmi, with Kosovo Origin.
+The owner of this Family was Avni Zajmi, of Kosovo Origin.
 He sheltered two women for more than 17 years.

 The last ‘shelter’